Discover statistically significant correlations in the quantified self data

 When Writing Time goes up, Coffee Cups tends to decreases.
 Moderate statistical confidence (p < 0.05).

-When Workout Duration goes up, next day's Focus Time tends to increases.
-Exploratory finding (p < 0.1).
+When Coffee goes up, next day's Caffeine Intake tends to increases.
+Moderate statistical confidence (p < 0.05).